-The Massachusetts Heart Disease and Stroke Prevention and Control Program (HSPC) works to improve the care for stroke patients, including 9-1-1 calls and the care provided by emergency medical services.
+The Massachusetts Department of Public Health (MDPH) works to improve the care for stroke patients, including 9-1-1 calls and the care provided by emergency medical services.

 Our pre-hospital efforts focus on:

-To reach these goals, HSPC partners with the following organizations:
+To reach these goals, MDPH partners with the following organizations:

 9-1-1 Emergency Medical Dispatch